Cochin International Airport: 2018 Kerala floods

 As a consequence of 2018 Kerala floods, the airport was closed 14–29 August 2018.
 Water in the Periyar, which flows 500 m away from the airport, rose to 4.7 ft during these days.
 The runway and other facilities were non-functional due to excessive flooding and inclement weather.
 Flights to Kochi were diverted to and were operating from other airports in the state like Thiruvananthapuram and Kozhikode.
 From 20 August 2018, INS Garuda (a naval airbase in Kochi) was used as a civilian airport for small aircraft operations to neighbouring cities like Bangalore, Chennai, and Coimbatore.
 The airport reopened on 29 August 2018, 14:00 Indian Standard Time (UTC+05:30).
 It suffered an estimated loss of ₹3 billion during the closed period.

 2019 Kerala floods

-As a consequence of 2019 Kerala floods, water logging in the runway due to the heavy rains lead to temporary suspension of airport operations from 8 August 2019 to 12:00 Indian Standard Time on 11 August 2019.
+As a consequence of 2019 Kerala floods, water flooding the runway due to the heavy rains led to temporary suspension of airport operations from 8 August 2019 to 12:00 Indian Standard Time on 11 August 2019.